d-krupke/cpsat-primer/README.md

 However, it's noteworthy that I am not aware of any alternative solver capable of efficiently addressing these specific constraints.
 At times, NP-hard problems inherently pose formidable challenges, leaving us with no alternative but to seek more manageable modeling approaches instead of looking for better solvers.

-Certainly, let's make this section easier to understand.

 ## Using CP-SAT for Bigger Problems with Large Neighborhood Search